pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 !!!
 Important "Before your start your installation process."
+      - Refer to our generic ["Helm Install"](./helm_install.md) page for more information on  how to install and get started with `Helm`.
-      - Please read our [infrastructure recommendations](../ingress/).
-Specifically, you will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
+      - Read our [infrastructure recommendations](../ingress/).
+You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
       - If you are planning to install Pachyderm UI.
 Read our [Console deployment](../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up on an Ingress.

 Google Cloud Platform provides seamless support for Kubernetes.
 Therefore, Pachyderm is fully supported on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE).
 The following section walks you through deploying a Pachyderm cluster on GKE.

-## 1- Prerequisites
+## 1. Prerequisites

 - [Google Cloud SDK](https://cloud.google.com/sdk/) >= 124.0.0
 - [kubectl](https://kubernetes.io/docs/user-guide/prereqs/)